// Filter icons // Map icons // Social Icons

 Details

 La Rocher hosts four luxury villas, designed by owner Graham Rocher and built in 2019.
-The villas are strategically placed on the property for maximum privacy and ideal panoramic views, and feature contemporary bespoke interior design.
-Just meters from the villas is the infinity pool with an attached hot tub spa with sun loungers and cabanas to enjoy the expansive views and lush surroundings.
+The villas are strategically placed on the property for maximum privacy and ideal panoramic views and feature contemporary bespoke interior design.
+Just metres from the villas is the infinity pool with an attached hot tub spa with sun loungers and cabanas to enjoy the expansive views and lush surroundings.

 The property spans 117 acres of predominantly untouched native rainforest and bushland.
 This area features the Koala Corridor Program and Biodiversity Agreement and contains several kilometres of walking trails, a creek, two dams and multiple viewpoints.